dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 ## migrate_createimporttransaction

-**migrate_createimporttransaction burntx payouts**
+**migrate_createimporttransaction burntx payouts [notaryTxid-1]...[notaryTxid-N]**

 The `migrate_createimporttransaction` method performs a initial step in creating an import transaction.
 This method should be called on the source chain.
 The method returns a created import transaction in hex.
-This string should be passed into the migrate_completeimporttransaction method on the main KMD chain to be extended with MoMoM proof object.
+This string should be passed into the `migrate_completeimporttransaction` method on the main KMD chain to be extended with MoMoM proof object.
+For MoMoM backup solution (see later) the created import transaction is not passed to `migrate_completeimporttransaction` method.

 ### Arguments: